sametcaka/SU2_wiki_images/Inviscid-Supersonic-Wedge.md

 ## Tutorial

 The following tutorial will walk you through the steps required when solving for the flow using SU2.
 It is assumed you have already obtained and compiled SU2_CFD with CGNS support.
-If you have yet to complete these requirements, please see the Download and Installation pages.
+If you have yet to complete these requirements, please see the [[Download]] and [[Installation]] pages.

 ### Background

 This example uses a 2-D geometry which features a wedge along the solid lower wall.
-In supersonic flow, this wedge will create an oblique shock, and its properties can be predicted from the oblique-shock relations for a perfect gas (can be found in almost any text on compressible fluids).
+In supersonic flow, this wedge will create an oblique shock, and its properties can be predicted from the oblique-shock relations for a perfect gas (see your favorite compressible fluids textbook for more information).
 This is a very common test case for CFD codes due to its simplicity along with the ability to verify the code against the oblique-shock relations.

 ### Problem Setup

 This problem will solve for the flow over the wedge with these conditions:
-- Freestream Pressure = 101325.0 N/m2
+- Freestream Pressure = 100000 Pa
-- Freestream Temperature = 273.15 K
+- Freestream Temperature = 300 K
 - Freestream Mach number = 2.0
 - Angle of attack (AoA) = 0.0 deg